stroppy-io/stroppy-io.github.io/source/_i18n/en/docs/readme.markdown

 ## Example of usage

-For example, we want to check how much load a FoundationDB cluster consisting of 3 nodes with 1 core and 8 GB of RAM per node will withstand, while the cluster will be deployed by the corresponding [k8s operator] (https://github.com/FoundationDB/fdb-kubernetes-operator).
+For example, we want to check how much load a FoundationDB cluster consisting of 3 nodes with 1 core and 8 GB of RAM per node will withstand, while the cluster will be deployed by the corresponding [k8s operator](https://github.com/FoundationDB/fdb-kubernetes-operator).

 Preliminary actions: